 Focus on the highest leverage points in your business, such as marketing and sales.
 Double down on what’s working, play to your strengths, and establish a solid income before you worry about diversifying your wealth.
 Seek out mentors, and learn from them, because I guarantee you—they’ve been where you want to go.

-If you’re interested in exploding your income, and are willing to do what it takes, consider checking out my critically acclaimed program: “Bitcoin Millionaire.”
+If you’re interested in exploding your income, and are willing to do what it takes, consider checking out my critically acclaimed program: “Blog Money Blueprint.”
 It’s extremely exclusive, and I personally vet each and every student that I let in, so I warn you: prepare to give it your all.